ohpyupi/demo.typing-biometrics-auth/README.md

 }
 ```

 Below is the `login` mutation that handles the payload from the login form.
 The first part is for the user credential validation.
 To simplify the demo, the validation is just to check the email and password values.
-So once the user credential is validated, we call Keystroke API, and the result stored in `ksdna` will contain the analysis perfoemd by the machine learning process.
+So once the user credential is validated, we call Keystroke API, and the result stored in `ksdna` will contain the analysis performed by the Keystroke DNA's machine learning model.

 ```js
 const login = async (parent, { publicCredential, privateCredential, typingBiometricSignature }, { req }) => {